 I don’t think I was showing sympathy to terrorists, no. I think that what I was trying to make clear from the very beginning, and in fact what I was trying to explain on his show, was that this is not just about Hamas.
 There are 1.8 million people who live in the Gaza strip.
 The siege that affects the people there does not discriminate between members who are carrying out acts of terrorism or children.

 There was a child whose mother was nine months pregnant who was killed in these bombings, OK?
 That child was delivered in an emergency operation and ended up dying four days later.
 They were not even born yet before they were condemned to death.
 This is not about terrorism.
 This is about people getting blown to pieces, who have nothing to do with terrorism whatsoever.

 First of all, the presumption in that question is that a response is justified.
 But for a response to be justified, the actions could not have been provoked.
-The reality of this situation is that Israel have provoked this situation.
+The reality of this situation is that Israel has provoked this situation.
 So there’s no basis in talking about a “justified” response.
-What should be done – the right thing that should be done – is that the underlying causes which are provoking the resistance should be ended.
-That is the just thing to do here; the moral thing to do.
+What should be done—the right thing that should be done—is that the underlying causes that are provoking the resistance should be ended.
+That is the just thing to do here, the moral thing to do.